samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 ## Realized Benefits

-The general principals in [Aiming for Progress](#aiming-for-progress), and the techniques outlined to address specific challenges have proven their worth many times.
+The general principals in [Evolution through Continuous Deployment](#evolution-through-continuous-deployment), and the techniques outlined to address these specific challenges have proven their worth many times.

 1. When new data streams begin loading, we have workloads and models (i.e. views) built against them, tuned for initial roll-out to business users, within 30 minutes.
 2. Maintenance is mostly automatic, operating scheduled jobs with logging and notifications directly in the Continuous Integration environment.